handejong/post-kilosort/README.md

 cut(22) # Will now delete unit 22 from the data.
 ```

+#
-### Future plans
+ Future plans

-1. PKS currently works on the file "temp_wh.mat" which is the whitened signal build build by Kilosort.
+1. PKS currently works on the file "temp_wh.mat" which is the whitened signal constructed by Kilosort.
 Soon you will also be able to load raw unfiltered (both spikeGLX and OpenEphys).

 2. To include a method to remove light artifacts, which are prevalent in opto-tagging experiments.